CodeYourFuture/CYF-Workshops/git-day-1/README.md

 - how to commit changes
 - how to

+In this workshop, you'll learn how to create a commit on your local machine.
+At the same time, you'll start to develop an understanding for how Git works.

 ## Recap activity

 ### Pairs
 ### ⏲️ ( 15 mins )

-To start you'll need to build up your own intuition of how we can create git commits and how we can then so first off you'll need to visit the following repository on Github and in groups answer the following question:
+Let's recap some of the things from earlier in the week.

+Visit the following repository on Github: https://github.com/CodeYourFuture/cyf-demo-repo

+You'll need to answer the following questions:

 a) How many commits are there in this project?
+b) Who committed on Oct 31, 2020?
+c) What changes did Illictonion do in the commit titled "Revert changes accidentally pushed in the past"?
-b) What is the title of the second commit?
+d) How many files were added in the first commit?
+What were the names of the files?
-c) What is the hash for the first commit in the history?
+e) What is the hash for the first commit in the history?

+In your pair, discuss briefly:

+- what is a commit ?
+- why do we store repositories on Github?
+- what is VSCode used for ?

 ## 🍴 Creating a fork